ministryofjustice/security-guidance/docs/email.md

 ##### Traditional chain letters

-Traditional chain letters that threaten bad luck if you do not send them on or request that you send money to the top *x* people on the list before sending it on.
+Traditional chain letters that threaten bad luck if you don't send them on or request that you send money to the top “x” people on the list before sending it on.

 ##### Threat chains